aleigh02/Technical-Analysis-Pybot/README.md

 # Technical-Analysis-Pybot
-Folder focused on Technical Analysis programs of stock prices using Yahoo Finance API
+Folder focused on Technical Analysis programs of stock prices using Yahoo Finance

 Files: